M.S. in Communication Studies

 - Letters of Recommendation: Please submit three (3) letters of recommendation through the online application or through regular postal mail.
 Individuals should speak about either your academic, professional, and/or leadership skills and your potential as a graduate student.
 Letters being mailed should be returned to you in sealed envelopes with a signature across the seal.

 - Official TOEFL Scores: International students must submit official TOEFL scores.
 (No IELTS scores are accepted).
 The only exception is if you have an undergraduate degree from an American university.
-Typically, successful applicants have a TOEFL total score of 79-80 (Internet-based), 213 (computer-based), or 550 (paper-based).
-Students who receive funding usually exceed these equivalents.
-Please note our graduate programs do not offer conditional admission through completion of the IEP (Intensive English Program).
-Texas Christian University’s school code is 6820.
+Typically, successful applicants have a TOEFL score of 100 or higher (Internet-based).

 - TCU is committed to providing a positive learning, living and working environment free from discrimination and harassment.
 As a result, TCU prohibits a range of behaviors, including unlawful discrimination, harassment, and related sexual and other misconduct based on age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, predisposing genetic information, covered veteran status, and any other basis protected by law, except as permitted by law.
 See TCU’s Policy on Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation.
 If you feel you have been unlawfully discriminated against during the admissions process, you may report your concerns to TCU’s Office of Institutional Equity.
 See TCU’s Policy on Responding to Reports of Prohibited Discrimination, Harassment, Sexual Misconduct, and Retaliation.